-Students must contact their advisors before enrolling for their first coursework.
-During the first semester of enrollment students must schedule a meeting with their advisors to plan for their program coursework and complete and sign a Program Course Distribution (PCD) form.
-The PCD outlines the student's program and indicates the sequence of courses to be taken.
-The PCD does insure that each student understands the requirements of the program and the sequence and prerequisites for coursework.
+Before their first semester of enrollment, students will be instructed by the Program Director on which courses they should enroll in.
+During the first semester of enrollment, students must schedule a meeting with their faculty advisor to plan for their program coursework and complete and sign a Program Course Distribution (PCD) form.
+The PCD outlines the student's program coursework and indicates the sequence of courses to be taken.
+The PCD does ensure that each student understands the requirements of the program and the sequence and prerequisites for coursework.
 The completion of a PCD, the signatures of advisor and advisee, and dating the PCD when completed, verifies the program requirements the student is expected to complete for graduation.
-Once a student has completed the PCD, and both the advisor and student have signed it, then it is "IMPERATIVE" that each student contacts the Program Director to request placement on the Practicum List.
-Please review the

-PCD on the following pages to learn program requirements.
+Once a student has completed the PCD, and both the advisor and student have signed it, then it is IMPERATIVE that each student contacts the Program Director to request placement on the Practicum List.
+Please review the PCD on the following pages to learn program requirements.
 See appendix for official PCD.